stanfieldr/ghetto-skype/README.md

 [u@h ghetto-skype]$ cd dist && ls # package placed here
 ```

+## Tips

+There's a separate settings window located in the context menu of the tray icon.

 ## Using a Proxy

 There currently isn't a way to edit this with the settings window right now.
 You can open `~/.config/Ghetto\ Skype/settings.json` with your favorite text editor and add your proxy to the ProxyRule setting, save, and restart